 Danger to Humans

-Humans are not in direct danger from the sawfish.
-However, due to its saw, injury can occur accidentally if an animal is surprised, frightened, or captured.
+Humans are not in any direct danger from the sawfish.
+However, the saw is extremely dangerous and can cause serious injury if an animal is surprised, frightened, or captured.

 For more information on sawfish conservation, please visit our Sawfish Conservation page.